Firefighters battling 'out of control' industrial fire in Etobicoke | CBC News

 Jessop said the building is home to a business that deals in oil and vehicle fluids like lubricants and solvants.

 Twenty-four other businesses in the vicinity of the building have been evacuated and residents in the area are being advised to shelter in place and keep their windows closed, he added.
+Thick black smoke continued to billow from the site later Friday morning.

 Firefighters are closely monitoring air quality and the Ontario environment ministry has been notified.